srivastav-gaurav/Program-for-misspelled-words/readme.md

 Possible reasons of mistakes are 3.
 These are **deletion, substitution, insertion.**

 This class gives wrong spelled word list by making following assumption:
-- The limit of substitution and insertion of letters is 2.
+- The limit of substitution and insertion of alphabets is 2.
 If more then 2 substitution in one call is made,  class will give "Limit Crossed" error.
-- When dealing with double substitution, the letters change takes place together not separately. e.g. G##IL, GM##L.
+- When dealing with double substitution, the alphabets change takes place together not separately. e.g. G##IL, GM##L.
   Not  ~~G#A#L~~
-- When dealing with double insertion, the letters insertion takes place together not separately. e.g. G##MAIL, GM##AIL.
+- When dealing with double insertion, the alphabets insertion takes place together not separately. e.g. G##MAIL, GM##AIL.
   Not  ~~G#MA#IL~~
 - All three action "deletion", "substitution", "insertion" never take place together.
 This class deals with any two action at a time.

 Example: Suppose the word here is "GMAIL".
-"GMAIL" constitue of four letters "g", "m", "a", "i", "l".
+"GMAIL" constitue of four alphabet "g", "m", "a", "i", "l".
 Possible mistakes as we previously said are --

 Deletion